granthooks/Carrier/memory-bank/progress.md

 The MCP integration uses a centralized configuration file (`config/mcp_servers.json`) and manages server lifecycles efficiently in `run_agents.py`.
 Agents can now list their available tools, including those provided by MCP servers.

-A new `ContinuousRuntime` has been implemented to enable proactive, goal-driven behavior based on SOPs defined in NocoDB, running alongside the existing reactive message loop.
-Initial data for the `TeslaFan` agent's `DailyNewsReport` SOP has been populated (though manual entry was required due to MCP tool issues).
+A new `AgentRuntime` (formerly `ContinuousRuntime`) has been implemented to enable proactive, goal-driven behavior based on SOPs defined in NocoDB, running alongside the existing reactive message loop.
+Initial data for the `TeslaFan` agent's `DailyNewsReport` SOP has been populated (though manual entry was required due to MCP tool issues). # Renamed

-The next phase involves running the system and thoroughly testing the `ContinuousRuntime`'s execution logic using the populated NocoDB data.
-Continued development of the memory system and refinement of MCP integration (including debugging the NocoDB tool) remain parallel priorities.
+The next phase involves running the system and thoroughly testing the `AgentRuntime`'s execution logic using the populated NocoDB data.
+Continued development of the memory system and refinement of MCP integration (including debugging the NocoDB tool) remain parallel priorities. # Renamed